cnabio/community/docs/shared/CONTRIBUTING.md

 - `good first issue` has extra information to help you make your first contribution.
 - `help wanted` are issues suitable for someone who isn't a core maintainer.

-Maintainers will do their best regularly make new issues for you to solve and then help out as you work on them. 💖
+Maintainers will do their best to regularly make new issues for you to solve and then help out as you work on them. 💖

 # Philosophy